 Texting someone who's blocked you works as you would expect.
 The message sends as normal, and you don't get an error message.
 This is no help at all for clues.

-Now, though, Apple has updated iOS so that (in iOS 9 or later), if you try to send an iMessage to someone who blocked you, it'll immediately say 'Delivered' and remain blue (which means it's still an iMessage).
+Now, though, Apple has updated iOS so that (in iOS 9 or later), if you try to send an iMessage to someone who blocked you, it'll remain blue (which means it's still an iMessage).
 However, the person you've been blocked by will never receive that message.
+Note that you don't get a 'Delivered' notification.

 Have I been I been blocked?